docsforadobe/after-effects-plugin-guide/docs/artisans/artisan-data-types.rst

 How Should I Draw That?
 ================================================================================

 After Effects relies upon Artisans to draw 3D layer handles.
 If your Artisan chooses not to respond to this call, the default Artisan will draw 3D layer handles for you.
-Querying transforms is important for optimization of After Effects’ caching.
+Querying transforms is important for optimization of After Effects' caching.

 The coordinate system is positive x to right, positive y down, positive z into the screen.
 The origin is the upper left corner.
 Rotations are x then y then z.
 For matrices the translate is the bottom row, orientations are quaternions (which are applied first), then any x-y-z rotation after that.
 As a general rule, use orientation or rotation but not both.
 Also use rotations if you need control over angular velocity.